Logo Voyage

 Learn

 Plymouth has three universities.
 The main university, and the one most visitors notice, is the immense University of Plymouth, with around 30,000 students.
 It is based on a large campus at the north-east corner of the city-centre, and puts on regular events for citizens and visitors.
 Even if you don't realize it, you are surrounded by its many students, particularly if you are in the city-centre, and in summer they open the halls of residence to visitors, providing good, affordable self-catering accommodation.
 You can walk around the impressive campus, and the Roland Levinskiy building is open to visitors to see its exhibitions, for events, and to visit the café.
 It stands out because of its scale, a tower of unusual shape in brown metal and glass.
 It became a university in 1992 having been a polytechnic for many years, but is one of the best-regarded of the former polytechnics which became universities that year.
 Plymouth's second university is University of St Mark & St John, usually abbreviated to "Marjon", with about 5,000 students.
 It is located in a northern suburb of the city, close to Dartmoor.
 It attained full university status in 2012 after being a university college for many years and offers an increasing number of degree programmes.
-The city's third university is Plymouth Arts University, a university that offers creative and artistic courses, which recently gained university status after previously being a college offering university degrees accredited by other institutions.
+The city's third university is Arts University Plymouth, a university that offers creative and artistic courses, which gained university status in 2022 after having been a college offering university degrees accredited by other institutions.

 Plymouth is also home to nearly a third of all state schools in Devon, some of which are counted among the best in the country.
 Plymouth still has three selective grammar schools and a small independent school.